-early 13c., from Old French desirrer (12c.) "wish, desire, long for," from Latin desiderare "long for, wish for; demand, expect," original sense perhaps "await what the stars will bring," from the phrase de sidere "from the stars," from sidus (genitive sideris) "heavenly body, star, constellation"
+early 13c., from Old French desirrer, (12c.) "wish, desire, long for," from Latin desiderare, "long for, wish for; demand, expect," original sense perhaps "await what the stars will bring," from the phrase “from the stars," from sidus, (genitive sideris) "heavenly body, star, constellation.”

-I've been thinking a lot about the Latin word "desiderare" lately.
-It feels ineffably poetic and wholly right that it conveys the longing of being "away from your star".
+I've been thinking so often lately about the Latin word desiderare.
+It feels ineffably poetic and wholly right that it conveys the longing of being "away from your star."

 The sense of connectedness and completion they bring is something I haven't experienced in this particular way before.
 Lifting the work partly off the canvas creates a extraordinary feeling of ascension of some kind.